SupawatDev/rt1wi2e/readme.md

 ``` bash
 a+b: 2.24.26.2
 ```
-Ok, I guess it works
+Ok, I guess it works, for now.

 ## Chapter 3: Rays, a simple camera, and background.
 As being said in the book, every ray tracer needs a ray class. we can simply create a ray class where it contains its position and direction in 3D vectors.